 All the activity of those healthy gut flora is going to generate some gas.
 But is it such a bad thing?
 No, I’m not thinking farting is fun!
 Although it is.
 No, I mean creating a little gas is a good thing, at least it tells you your beneficial bugs are thriving!

-If the gas bothers you then you might want to read this article on beans and gas.
-What’s the bottom line?
-Eat them regularly and the gas problem will dissipate.
+If the gas bothers you then you then you just need to stick it out; eat them regularly and the gas problem will dissipate.
 That’s the perfect piece of advice, because we recommend you eat them regularly too, for health reasons.

 Slow Cooker Chilli Black Bean Stew

 Chilli beans?
 You’re thinking, that’s a recipe for intestinal indiscipline!
 But, as noted above, much less so if you eat it regularly.

 This recipe is delicious, filling, low hassle and healthy.